lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 Steps:

-1. In IDEA, run NetworkWordCount.scala.
+1. In IDEA, run FileWordCount.scala.
 2. Type `a a a b b c` in file1.log file.
 Save.
 3. Copy file1.log file to `/home/hadoop/IdeaProjects/sparktrain/src/main/resources/static/file`.
 4. In IDEA console, you will see